AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/DescribeUserDomains.md

 # DescribeUserDomains

-Queries all domain names accelerated by Alibaba Cloud Content Delivery Network \(CDN\) under your account and the status of the accelerated domain names.
+Queries all domain names accelerated by Alibaba Cloud Content Delivery Network \(CDN\) under your Alibaba Cloud account and the status of the accelerated domain names.
 You can filter domain names by name or status.
 Fuzzy match is supported.

 The maximum number of times that each user can call this operation per second is 100.